Nitishjha7/adaptive-crag/README.md

   ("does the 10-15% overlap guidance apply to source code?") went web while #28 ("is 800 characters right for legal contracts?") went local, and those are the same question shape.
 The grader applies *a* rule reliably, not demonstrably a consistent one.
-That is the more useful finding, and it gives a future reranker something it can actually be measured against — routing accuracy cannot move from 100%.
+That is the more useful finding — and it is what gave the retrieval work below something to be measured against, since routing accuracy cannot move from 100%.
 - **The cost argument rests on call counts, not latency.** Correction costs one extra LLM call (+33%) and one web round trip, only on queries that need it.
   Latency was tried first and **failed as a measurement** — Groq's throttling swamps the route difference, and the first ordering produced a confounded result that looked convincing.
 That story is in RESULTS.md; it is the more useful half of this eval.
 - **Hybrid search and reranking made no measurable difference — and that is reported, not buried.** They were added last, once the ambiguity tier gave the metric room to move, then A/B'd behind flags.
 Routing 100% → 100%, stability 8/8 → 8/8, every ambiguous